Five Star and Urban Waters Restoration Grant Program 2022 Request for Proposals

 Projects include a variety of ecological improvements along with targeted community outreach, education and stewardship.
 Ecological improvements may include one or more of the following: wetland, riparian, forest and coastal habitat restoration; wildlife conservation, community tree canopy enhancement, water quality monitoring and green infrastructure best management practices for managing run-off.

 Projects should increase access to the benefits of nature, reduce the impact of environmental hazards and engage local communities, particularly underserved communities, in project planning, outreach and implementation.
 This program expects that applicants will represent a mixture of urban and rural communities.
-NFWF may use a mix of public and private funding sources to support any grant made through this program.
+NFWF may use a mix of public and private funding sources to support any grant made through this program and we expect that more than half of projects awarded will support underserved communities.

 Grants for this program are available nationwide, but additional funding is available for the geographic priorities listed in the Funding Availability section of this RFP.